 However, to stay on the safe side, it looks like it's best to sterilise a dermaroller before and after use.
 And obviously you have to wash your skin beforehand as well.

-If you're going to use a dermaroller for hair loss treatment, here are a few more neat ideas:
+If you're going to use a dermaroller for hair loss treatment, here are a few more ideas that should help:

 So, there it is.
 Whether you're planning on using a dermaroller for hair loss or skin care, I hope you found this review useful.

 Like this page?